-Using the hummingbird-flower data as an example (Box 1), we test the predictive accuracy of a series of models with increasing complexity, starting from interactions as simple probabilistic events then adding detection probability, and environmental predictors of species co-occurrence (Box 1).
+Using the hummingbird-flower data as an example (Box 1), we test the predictive accuracy of a series of models with increasing complexity, starting from interactions as simple probabilistic events then adding detection probability, and environmental predictors of species co-occurrence.
 To evaluate the models, we split our hummingbird-flower time-series into training (75%) and testing data (25%) (Figure X).
 The aim is to minimize the error in predicting the test data with models built from the training data.
 For each model, we compute the accuracy (proportion of correctly predicted links in testing data), and the mean predictive error per species, and the overall network connectance.
 These three measures of model fit represent our ability to predict which interactions occur, which species are best predicted by a given model, and the higher order structure of the ecological community.
 We then use our approach to explore interaction beta-diversity by evaluating how interactions change across two distinct seasons in our system (Box 2).
 Finally, we extend this model of interaction betadiversity to include mechanistic models using trait-matching (Box 3).

 Modeling interactions as probabilistic events